Quit shrinking your profits when you don’t have to!

 If your organization is struggling with inventory issues here are a four proven inventory concepts to consider:

 Emphasis.
 What’s your culture?
 Do you have the proper emphasis on inventory?
-Be honest with yourself - does the entire team help control inventory from supply chain through the sales process, or is it one of those duties that no one really wants to take ownership of?
-Effective inventory management is by nature designed to support sales.
-Does everyone in your organization believe that or is it “the warehouse guys responsibility”?
+Be honest with yourself - does the entire team help control inventory from supply chain through the sales process, or is it one of those duties that seems to get overlooked?
+The team needs to fully understand the impact to sales and growth that professional inventory management supports.

 Cycle counts versus annual inventory.
 How are you counting and how often?
 If your team thinks that your annual inventory is the time to “fix” the discrepancies, something is wrong!
 Routine and regular counts to correct and maintain accuracy will help to avoid that year end surprise.
 Some organizations do such a good job maintaining accuracy with cycle counts that they never dread end of year inventory.
 They have confidence in their daily monitoring and counting and can actually use the stated inventory number off the ledger.

 Accountability.
 It’s not the “System” you are using!
 It’s the execution of the system.
-Yes you might need new software, yes you might need to change some procedure, but executing and performing due diligence with what tools you have is c ritical to your business.
-Accountability is the key.
+Yes you might need new software, yes you might need to change some procedure, but executing and performing due diligence with what tools you have is critical to your business.
+Accountability is key.
 The inventory was there!
 Where did it go?
 Don’t accept the non-answer on your precious inventory dollars!

 Not everyone has the desire or understanding to keep inventory coordinated.
 I have been involved first hand with hundreds of year end inventories.
-As a district manager in the parts business, I would do as many as 30 entire store counts per year; not to mention the routine cycle counts and daily routines to complete.
+As a corporate, multi unit manager in the parts business, I would do as many as 30 entire store counts per year; not to mention the routine cycle counts and daily routines of auditing.

-If you want to discuss theory on supply chain and inventory control, I am sure there is someone out there that can show you their MBA and then hand you an invoice.
-If you want someone that is a proven practitioner on how to reduce shrink, build a culture of inventory management within your team, call Davis Profit Consulting.
+If you want to discuss theory on supply chain and inventory control, I am sure there is someone out there to have coffee with.